proteinreport/proteinreport.org/content/events/science-alt-protein-designing-large-scale-bioreactors-and-bioprocesses-cultivated-meat/index.md

 weight: 5000
 uuid: 8557
 ---
-<p>How can bioreactors and bioprocesses be optimally designed for cultivated meat production?
+How can bioreactors and bioprocesses be optimally designed for cultivated meat production?
 Realizing the potential of cultivated meat and seafood requires adapting current technologies and innovating new bioprocess design.
 The scales needed to achieve significant levels of food production are far greater than for other tissue-engineered products.
 Plus, unlike many biomedical applications of tissue engineering bioprocessing which produce high-value products, cultivated meat needs to compete on cost with much more affordable products.
+Dr.
-Dr. Ellis will discuss her team’s approach to bioreactor and bioprocess design for the affordable large-scale production of cultivated meat.</p>
+Ellis will discuss her team's approach to bioreactor and bioprocess design for the affordable large-scale production of cultivated meat.

-<p><strong>Time: </strong>10:00 AM Pacific Time</p>
+**Time: **10:00 AM Pacific Time